rng-guy/NFSMWBartender/README.txt

 "Basic" feature set:

+ • Any vehicles you specify to replace the ramming SUVs ("BartenderSettings\Basic\Supports.ini") should each have a low "MAXIMUM_AI_SPEED" value (the vanilla SUVs use 50) in their VltEd "aivehicle" entries.
+Otherwise, they might cause stability issues by joining the pursuit after their ramming attempt(s), ignoring the global spawn limit and causing the (vanilla) game to cave under the extra workload.

  • The string assignment for cops ("BartenderSettings\Basic\Labels.ini") is incompatible with the "EnableCopDestroyedStringHook" feature of the "NFSMW Unlimiter" mod by nlgxzef.
 Either delete this mod's "Labels.ini" file or disable Unlimiter's version of the feature by editing